The Darker Face of the Earth: Miscegenation

-Malin Pereira argues that Rita Dove's inclusion of miscegenation in Darker Face Of The Earth produces the “mulatto” which Pereira identifies as Augustus Newcastle, the child of slave master Amelia Jennings and her slave Hector.
-The mulatto offspring of the White slave master and the Black slave is also the product of two cultural identities mixing during antebellum south.
-Pereira also explores the motive of miscegenation between the characters in Darker Face Of The Earth by distinguishing the reason for each characters participation that ranges from a simple love to a more complex attraction.
+Malin Pereira argues that Rita Dove's inclusion of miscegenation in Darker Face of the Earth produces the “mulatto” which Pereira identifies as Augustus Newcastle, the child of slave master Amelia Jennings and her slave Hector.
+The mulatto offspring of the White slave master and the Black slave is also the product of two cultural identities mixing during the Antebellum South.
+Pereira also explores the motive of miscegenation between the characters in Darker Face of the Earth by distinguishing the reason for each characters participation that ranges from a simple love to a more complex attraction.

 Slavery

-Malin Pereira's article “ When the Pear Blossoms/ Cast Their Pale Faces on/ the Darker Face of the Earth” discusses the various themes that appear in Rita Dove's Darker Face of the Earth such as miscegenation and incest.
+Malin Pereira's article "When the Pear Blossoms/ Cast Their Pale Faces on/ the Darker Face of the Earth” discusses the various themes that appear in Rita Dove's Darker Face of the Earth such as miscegenation and incest.
 With the theme of slavery in the play, this article states that Augustus because of his upbringing by a white captain, he feels more familiar with white people rather than blacks on the plantation.
 This is pointed out as Augustus doesn't pursue a relationship with Phebe because he's involved with Amalia.
 Augustus also doesn't believe in Scylla's prophecies and doesn't complete the mission given to him by the conspirators to kill Amalia because of his relationship with her.